gotranseo/manual/README.md

 # Workflow

 ## Sprints
 We work in 2 week sprints meaning that at the beginning of each 2 week cycle we define the work that will get completed over the next two weeks.
-There's a few main benefits to this method, the most importance of which is avoiding [scope creep](https://en.wikipedia.org/wiki/Scope_creep).
+There are a few main benefits to this method, the most importance of which is avoiding [scope creep](https://en.wikipedia.org/wiki/Scope_creep).
 This helps us focus on what's important for those two weeks, and gives us a hard deadline to work towards in terms of deliverables.

 Sprints look different for different products, so the most important thing is to make sure that you are coordinating with your team around scope selection and ensuring that deadlines can be met on all of the items in the sprint.